Entertainment: Industry

 Entertainment is big business, especially in the United States, but ubiquitous in all cultures.

 Although kings, rulers and powerful people have always been able to pay for entertainment to be provided for them and in many cases have paid for public entertainment, people generally have made their own entertainment or when possible, attended a live performance.
 Technological developments in the 20th century, especially in the area of mass media, meant that entertainment could be produced independently of the audience, packaged and sold on a commercial basis by an entertainment industry.
 Sometimes referred to as show business, the industry relies on business models to produce, market, broadcast or otherwise distribute many of its traditional forms, including performances of all types.
 The industry became so sophisticated that its economics became a separate area of academic study.

 The film industry is a part of the entertainment industry.
 Components of it include the Hollywood and Bollywood film industries, as well as the cinema of the United Kingdom and all the cinemas of Europe, including France, Germany, Spain, Italy and others.
 The sex industry is another component of the entertainment industry, applying the same forms and media (for example, film, books, dance and other performances) to the development, marketing and sale of sex products on a commercial basis.

 Amusement parks entertain paying guests with rides, such as roller coasters, ridable miniature railways, water rides, and dark rides, as well as other events and associated attractions.
 The parks are built on a large area subdivided into themed areas named "lands".
 Sometimes the whole amusement park is based on one theme, such as the various SeaWorld parks that focus on the theme of sea life.

 One of the consequences of the development of the entertainment industry has been the creation of new types of employment.
 While jobs such as writer, musician and composer exist as they always have, people doing this work are likely to be employed by a company rather than a patron as they once would have been.
 New jobs have appeared, such as gaffer or special effects supervisor in the film industry, and attendants in an amusement park.

 Prestigious awards are given by the industry for excellence in the various types of entertainment.
-For example, there are awards for Music, Games (including video games), Comics, Comedy, Theatre, Television, Film, Dance and Magic.
+For example, there are awards for music, games (including video games), comics, theatre, television, film, dance and magical arts.
 Sporting awards are made for the results and skill, rather than for the entertainment value.